 CONNECTION: Using the correct sized crimp-on ring terminal, connect the Black wire to the metal frame of the vehicle, preferably using an existing machine-threaded fastener.
 Make sure that the ring terminal attached to the Black wire has contact with bright, clean metal.
 If necessary, scrape any paint, rust or grease away from the connection point until the metal is bright and clean.
 If the control module has an insufficient ground connection, the security system can find partial ground through the wires that are connected to other circuits, but the alarm will not function correctly, giving the impression of a defective control module.
-The alarm can partially work, so a bad ground wire connection would be suspected.
+The alarm can partially work, so a bad ground wire connection would not likely be suspected.
 In some cases the alarm could arm and disarm properly but not function correctly otherwise.
-When power and ground are first applied the alarm will trigger instantly.

 The Black wire attached to the control module is the antenna wire.
 Do not connect this wire to anything or the transmitter's range will be reduced or eliminated.

 Stretch the Black antenna wire out and as high as possible for the best operating range.